 Each specialization has a containerDefinition attribute which can be used as a unique identifier and contains the information of the resource.
 In this clause, the detailed values of containerDefinition attributes in every specializations for the harmonized information model are given.

+The full list of domains is:

+“agriculture”, “city”, “common”, “health”, “home”, “industry”, “management”, “metadata”, “publicsafety”, “railway” and “vehicular”.

 6.4.2 Device models